In This Section

 - c.
 Go the extra mile in lining up interesting speakers and giving coverage to hot topics at Committee meetings.
 Please be aware of the AIPLA policy that speakers for Committee meetings are responsible for their own expenses unless an exception is approved in advance by the Officer-in-Charge.

 - d.
-If you plan on having speakers at your Committee meetings and need badges or tent cards, please notify AIPLA Headquarters no later than two weeks before the meeting.
+If you plan on having speakers at your Committee meetings, please notify AIPLA Headquarters no later than two weeks before the meeting.
 If your are planning to invite officials from a governmental agency, please be sure to alert the Executive Director’s Office with enough time to submit a formal request.
 Also, speaker forms must be completed by your speakers in a timely fashion—be sure to follow up with them until all forms are completed and turned into AIPLA Headquarters.
+Registration requirements for stated meetings apply to committee speakers as well.

 - e.
 Keep track of dates and keep reminding Subcommittee Chairs and other Committee members of the deadlines to ensure that Committee projects are completed on schedule.